 How much can I apply for?

-Eligible organisations can only apply for funding between £100k and £200k (excluding eligible access costs) for a programme of creative activity lasting between 18-24 months.
+Eligible organisations can apply for funding between £1k and £100k for projects or programmes lasting up to 18 months.

-If you are seeking less than £100k and/or looking to deliver a programme that is less than 18 months then please refer to the National Lottery Open Fund for Organisations.
+If you are seeking more than £100k and 18 months support refer to the National Lottery Extended Programme Fund.